browserengineering/book/book/browsersandweb.md

 Nowadays, desktop applications are often built and delivered as _web
 apps_: websites[^website] used in similar ways to installed applications.
-And on mobile devices even native apps often use _web views_ that embed a browser to render parts of the application UI.
+And on mobile devices even native apps often use _web views_ that embed a browser to render parts of the application UI[^hybrid].
 Perhaps in the future mobile devices will, like desktop computers, mostly be a container for web apps.